XenitAB/azcagit/README.md

 Welcome to `azcagit` (_/ɑːsk/ /eɪ/ /ɡɪt/ - ask a git_)!

-It is a MVP of using [GitOps](https://opengitops.dev/#principles) with [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview).
-You could call it an Azure Container App GitOps Engine.
+It's [GitOps](https://opengitops.dev/#principles) for [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview).
+You can call it a GitOps Engine for Azure Container Apps.

 > Please note: This is an early version and will have lots of breaking changes in the future.